ekweible/dotfiles/README.md

 - `,brew-upgrade.sh` runs `,brew-bundle.sh` to ensure that Brew
 and everything in the `Brewfile`s are installed.
 Then upgrades all Brew formulae and casks.
 Finally updates the `Brewfile.lock.json`s.
+- `,link.sh` symlinks shell config files from these dotfiles repos into the home and config directories.
+Used by the `,bootstrap.sh` script.
+- `,macos.sh` will update Mac OS settings and user preferences.
-- `,mackup-restore.sh` runs `mackup restore` which links all of the config files from the `Mackup/` submodule into the expected location (typically the HOME directory).
+- `,restore.sh` runs `mackup restore` which links all of the config files from the `Mackup/` submodule into the expected location (typically the HOME directory).
-  - If a `mackup-restore.sh` script exists in the `private/` submodule, it is sourced after running `mackup restore`.
+  - If a `restore.sh` script exists in the `private/` submodule, it is sourced after running `mackup restore`.
 This allows for profile-specific linking of configuration files.
 For example, you may have multiple profiles each with a unique `.pip/pip.conf`.
-- `,mackup-backup.sh` runs `mackup backup` to capture the latest config files, then commits and pushes them (via the private submodule), and then updates the submodule ref in the root of this repo.
-- `,macos.sh` will update Mac OS settings and user preferences.
-- `,private-update.sh` commits and pushes any updates in the `private/` submodule and then updates the submodule ref in the root of this repo.

 ## New machine setup